 Before the machine is used for the first time, IMPACTS authorized dealers offer a course to familiarize maintenance and operating personnel with all elements of the machine.
 We are not liable for damage caused by incorrect use of the machine by personnel not trained by IMPACTS.

 4.2 Transport

 In order to transport the machine from a vehicle to the working area you need to lift the machine up.
-In order to do so use the Toggle Lever Lift at the rear.
+In order to do so use the Handle (A).